access-company/antikythera/doc_src/gear_developers/limitation.md

 There are certain limitations in Antikythera.
 We introduce some main limitations.
 But all limitations are not described here.
 Please also read other parts of the document when you implement gear.

-* There is an upper limit of the execution time of web/g2g request
+* There is an upper limit of the execution time of web/g2g request.
   * Please refer [here](https://hexdocs.pm/antikythera/development_environment.html#environment-variables-to-tweak-behavior-of-antikythera)
 * There is an upper limit of the execution time of `AsyncJob`.
   * `AsyncJob` has other limitations too.
 Please refer [here](https://hexdocs.pm/antikythera/Antikythera.AsyncJob.html#module-registering-jobs)